 Hundreds of people gather together in eclectic community.
 To say this group is diverse is an understatement.
-Our interests and geography vary as well as our political opinions.
-And the biggie?
+Our interests, lifestyles, and geography vary as well as our political opinions.

 At night, the chatter becomes music set against the background noise played through the speakers.
 The Christmas lights sparkle in the darkness.
 There is an an energy at work that I find comforting.

 And apparently, so did my son.
 One year, my youngest son and I went back over at night.
 We climbed up on their iconic double decker truck and took in the atmosphere.
-There was nothing deemed inappropriate for him to observe.
 He was the one who asked if we could go back.
 We sat there, underneath the stars on a warm July night, taking in all that was happening below.
 The chatter, The laughter.
 The connecting.

 “But when you give a banquet, invite the poor, the crippled, the lame, the blind, 14 and you will be blessed.
 Although they cannot repay you, you will be repaid at the resurrection of the righteous.”
 Luke 14:13-14